yjf-GitHub/yjf_repository/README.md

 # Build a custom ipk using imagebuilder

 You can go to the link https://github.com/gl-inet/sdk according to the instructions to compile helloworld.ipk.
-Use this package for imageBuilder test.Or build firmware using your own software package that mimics the steps below.
+Use this package for imagebuilder test.Or use your own ipk and emulate the following steps to build the firmware.

 ## Basic configuration